 How frequently will I receive NatStuCo publications?

-Advise magazine is published September through June.
+Advise magazine is published quarterly.
 To make sure that advisers receive their full subscription, make sure that membership fees are paid by June 30 of each year.

 The NatStuCo E-Bulletin is an online newsletter published monthly September through June.
 Advisers providing emails on NatStuCo membership and renewal forms will automatically be registered to receive the E-Bulletin.
 Advisers, students, and principals may also sign up for the E-Bulletin on the NatStuCo home page.